agalindoc/quantower/indicators/README.md

 **DOM totals lines**\
 This is a resume of the DOM.\
 You need Data II level to get the level values.\
-I use this as a filter when i have a trading setup, if Buy setup and green rectangle i take the long position, if Sell setup and red rectangle i take the short position
+I use this indicator as a filter when i have a trading setup.

 It plots:
 * Two lines, so i can see the history of the DOM across my chart\